RBrearton/py-htmx/pages/index.md

 ## Physics

 For each B2 and B6 problem set we do this term, I intend to upload a full set of solutions with accompanying notes.
-I'm likely to skip B2 PS1 and B6 PS1, because this website wasn't ready when we worked through those.
+I'm likely to skip B2 PS1 and B6 PS1, because I was still building this site when we worked through those.

 I'm going to aim to have these notes up immediately after the tutorials.